swimauger/entity-model-renderer/README.md

 # entity-model-renderer
-Compiles the render into Minecraft entity Models
+Compiles the render into entity Models for MC